-- Exponent ranges should be limited to between e-60 and e+60. - The use of a single backslash character (\) as a line continuation character is not supported in IBIS-ISS. - For maximum compatibility, the "X" character may be used as the "Meg" scale factor.
-However, while not illegal, this practice should be avoided. - For maximum compatibility, in-line comments may be preceded by the \ (asterisk) character instead of the \$ (dollar) character.
+- Exponent ranges should be limited to between e-60 and e+60. - The use of a single backslash character (\) as a line continuation character is not supported in IBIS-ISS. - The use of an "X" character as the "Meg" scale factor is not supported in IBIS-ISS. - For maximum compatibility, in-line comments may be preceded by the \ (asterisk) character instead of the \$ (dollar) character.
 However, while not illegal, this practice should be avoided. - Instance names shall begin with the appropriate identifying character.
 The remaining characters of a instance name should be limited to upper- and lowercase alphabetic characters, numeric characters 0-9 and the characters:

-• Parameter names should begin with [a-z] or [A-Z], and the remaining characters should be limited to upper- and lower-case alphabetic characters, numeric characters 0-9 and the characters:
+Parameter names should begin with a-z or A-Z, and the remaining characters should be limited to upper- and lower-case alphabetic characters, numeric characters 0-9 and the characters: